polomarcus/tp/data-engineering/tp-docker-kafka/README.md

 #### Replication - High Availability
 0. use `docker-compose-multiple-kafka.yml` to start 2 more brokers
-1. Increase replication in case one of your broker goes down : https://kafka.apache.org/documentation/#topicconfigs
+1. Create a new topic with a replication factor (RF) of 3, in case one of your broker goes down : https://kafka.apache.org/documentation/#topicconfigs
+2. Describe your topic
-2. Stop one of your brokers with docker
+3. Stop one of your brokers with docker
-3. Describe your topic, check the ISR (in-sync replica) config : https://kafka.apache.org/documentation/#design_ha
+4. Describe your topic, check and notice the difference with the ISR (in-sync replica) config : https://kafka.apache.org/documentation/#design_ha
-4. Restart your stopped broker
+5. Restart your stopped broker
-5. Check again your topic
+6. Check again your topic
+7. Bonus: you can do this operation while keeping producing message to this kafka topic with Conduktor